corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 > MVVM correctly implemented would allow one to reuse the model and viewmodels, while attaching these to newly developed views.

-Reuse of the model and viewmodels i
+Reuse of the model and viewmodels is relevant in a number of situations:

+- When the frontend needs to be implemented on multiple platforms (e.g. web and mobile)